 Here are some natural consequences we recommend:

-- “If you hurt someone, help make it better” – If Cindy pushes Marcus to the ground so he falls and scrapes his knee, Cindy must help Marcus clean the scrape and put a bandaid on it.
+- “If you hurt someone, help make it better” – If Cindy pushes Marcus to the ground so he falls and scrapes his knee, Cindy must help Marcus clean the scrape and put a band-aid on it.

 This Takes Practice!

 Remember that this is not a topic you can teach just one time and then expect your children to be experts!
 Children need consistent practice in this skill, and they will likely need your support in the beginning.
-When you explicitly teach, model, and guide children in these steps, you help solidify the steps as a habit.
-The more practice children get, the more able they will be to use these skills independently!
+When you explicitly teach, model, and guide children in these steps, you help solidify the skills as a habit.
+The more practice the children get, the more able they will be to use these skills independently!

 We’re Here to Help with Our Conflict Resolution Product!

-Recommended Picture Books on Conflict and Self-Regulation:
+Recommended Picture Books on Conflict & Self-Regulation

-Zach Gets Frustrated by William Mulcahy
+- Zach Gets Frustrated by William Mulcahy

-Enemy Pie by Derek Munson
+- Enemy Pie by Derek Munson

-Your Fantastic, Elastic Brain by JoAnn Deak
+- Your Fantastic, Elastic Brain by JoAnn Deak

-It Wasn’t Me!
-By Oliver Jeffers
+- It Wasn’t Me! by Oliver Jeffers

-When I Feel Angry by Cornelia Maude Spelman
+- When I Feel Angry by Cornelia Maude Spelman

 Borba, Michele.
 Unselfie: Why Empathetic Kids Succeed in Our All-about-me World.
 First Edition.
 New York: Touchstone, 2016.